Yu-hanCheng/Laracast_OOP/README.md

-# Encapsulation
+# Object composition
-Encapsulation is about communication.
+Object composition IS ABOUT COMMUNICATION.

-# Note
+# NOTE
-1. 可視度可以修改
-`setAccessible`
-2. 只有內部自己會呼叫的 func 可是度要設 protected
+1. Option 1:  In Class.